How to clean a cast-iron skillet, according to experts | CNN Underscored

 To the last point, dry your cast-iron pan immediately after washing, either with a dark-colored dish rag (dry a cast-iron pan one time with a white dishcloth and you will quickly learn why a dark one is a better choice for the job!) or by placing it on a low flame to dry.
 If you opt for flame-drying, go ahead and hit the pan with a small amount of oil, which will add another thin layer to your pan’s protective coat of seasoning.

-- DII Cotton Terry Dish Cloths, 6-Pack ($8.99; amazon.com)
+- DII Cotton Terry Dishcloths, 6-Pack ($8.99; amazon.com)

 For a second opinion, I turned to Adam Feltman, an associate brand manager for Lodge Cast Iron, who echoed Gritzer’s advice to use soap and water to wash a cast-iron pan.
 (If you’re in the market for a new cast-iron pan, Lodge is our pick for the best overall cast-iron skillet.)